qmk/qmk_firmware/keyboards/dz60/keymaps/jacko_keys/readme.md

 * Browser search is A, favorites is F.
 * Escape is pure escape.
 * Caps lock is num lock.

-### User Shift Layer
-* Fn exits the special shift layer.
-* Currently configured as a enigma mangler mode.
-* Backspace and enter reset the seed.

 #### Notes on "Level 3 Shift"
 * Ironically not being American I will not test the en_US local without hardware.